macoirc/dont-call-me-shirley/README.md

 1. Configure the DynamoDB tables for the necessary variables (see Configuration section).
 2. I strongly recommend setting up an API Gateway configuration to handle requests.
 3. Trigger the Lambda function with an appropriate event to start scraping and queuing songs.
+You need a client capable of sending a GET request with the API key and channel name, and the ability to handle the response, as well as a looping function to keep pulling new songs.
+I use an Apple shortcut on my phone and it works great.

 ## Configuration